 HISTORY

-CAFKA grew out of Artworks, an annual visual arts festival collaboratively run by the City of Kitchener and artists from the community.
-The two-day event was held in the Kitchener City Hall and consisted of an art sale, a cultural information exchange and 6 artist projects.
+CAFKA began in 1996 in Kitchener as a city-run annual visual arts festival called Artworks.
+Originally a two-day event with six artists’ projects, the event was held in the city hall, in the civic square and on King Street in downtown Kitchener and consisted of an art sale, cultural information exchange and art exhibits.
 The objective was to encourage the public to participate and see “art being made.”